 Rasco is a DJ and producer associated with the Andalusian breakbeat circuit, particularly the long-running club culture that developed in southern Spain around breaks, electro and bass-driven dance music.

-He is commonly described as coming from western Andalusia, with Seville frequently appearing in secondary profiles around his DJ identity.
+He is commonly described as coming from western Andalusia, with Seville frequently appearing in profiles around his DJ identity.
 In scene terms, that places him within one of the key geographies for Spanish breakbeat, where club culture, regional promoters and specialist DJs helped sustain a distinct sound outside the UK mainstream.

 That context matters.
 Andalusian breaks developed its own ecosystem through clubs, resident DJs, local labels and a strong dancefloor identity, often drawing from UK breakbeat, electro, progressive club music and harder bass-led forms while reshaping them for Spanish audiences.